SchwarzIT/onyx/apps/docs/src/development/grid.md

 ### Apply grid

 To apply the grid to a specific component, set the `onyx-grid` class.
-The number of columns depends on the width of the container/component so you can also nest multiple `onyx-grid`.
+The number of columns depends on the current breakpoint..

 For components inside the grid, you can set the `onyx-grid-span-<number>` class to specify how many columns the component should span where `<number>` is between `1` and `20`.